 There is an element of sophistication and worldliness to those who can effortlessly navigate in foreign waters.
 It signals executive presence.
-It also bespeaks of a concern for civility, grace and consideration of others, which doesn't go unnoticed.
+It also bespeaks a concern for civility, grace and consideration of others, which doesn't go unnoticed.
 It almost always has a boomerang effect, especially because it isn't the norm.
-Many people assume that what is logical and common practice in our home turf is also ipso facto the right path in the rest of the world.
-This mindset can inadvertently work against you when doing business in Japan.
+Many people assume that what is logical and common practice in their home turf is also ipso facto the right path in the world.
+But this mindset can inadvertently work against you when doing business in Japan.

-Silence is Golden
+Silence Is Golden

 In a business setting, silence is valued over an overabundance of talking.
 Silence speaks loudly about wisdom and emotional self-control.
-This may run counter to our approach back at home, where being more outgoing can facilitate communication.
-A more introverted, formal approach, especially at the beginning of a business relationship, is likely to be better received when doing business in Japan.
-The Japanese have many proverbs that signal the importance that they place on silence, such as, "The duck that quacks is the first to get shot."
-Take a cue from your Japanese counterparts and tailor your approach.
+This may run counter to a Western approach, where being more outgoing can facilitate communication.
+Japanese business culture is characterized by a more introverted, formal approach, especially at the beginning of a business relationship.
+This approach is likely to be better received when doing business in Japan.
+To respect Japanese business etiquette, resist the urge to fill the silence with more talk about an issue your Japanese counterpart would rather avoid at the moment.

-Group Solidarity is Paramount
+Group Solidarity Is Paramount

-It's widely known that Japan is a group-oriented culture—group solidarity is valued over individualism.
-There is strength in the group, as the famous Japanese saying implies: "A single arrow is easily broken, but not ten in a bundle."
-This cultural mindset impacts certain behaviors such as how praise is received.
-While we value individual contributions and strongly believe in recognition and individual praise, the opposite is true in Japan.
-Singling out an individual in the group for special recognition, no matter how helpful he is to you, is likely to embarrass that individual.
-Always remember that the team concept is very important for the Japanese and strive to give public credit to the entire group.
+It's widely known that Japan is a group-oriented culture—group solidarity can often be valued over individualism.
+As the famous Japanese saying goes, "A single arrow is easily broken, but not ten in a bundle."
+This cultural mindset impacts certain behaviors, such as how praise is received.
+While Western cultures may value individual contributions and strongly believe in recognition and individual praise, the opposite can be true in Japanese business practices.
+Singling out an individual in the group for special recognition, no matter how helpful he or she is to you, may likely embarrass that individual.
+Remember, when doing business in Japan, the team concept is crucial for Japanese employees, so give public credit to the entire group.

-Business Cards are Talismans
+Business Cards Are Talismans

 Age Equals Seniority

-Hard Sell Doesn't Sell
+The Hard Sell Doesn't Sell

-Privacy is Valued
+Privacy Is Valued

-What You Don't Know Can Hurt You
+Gift Exchange: What You Don't Know Can Hurt You

-Chopstick Manners Speak Loudly
+Dinner Manners Speak Loudly